AtsushiSakai/PythonRobotics/docs/modules/path_planning/dubins_path/dubins_path_main.rst

 You can generate a path from these information and the maximum curvature information.

-In the example code, a path which is minimum course length one among 6 course type is selected and then a path is constructed.
+A path type which has minimum course length one among 6 types is selected, and then a path is constructed based on the selected type.

 API
 ~~~~~~~~~~~~~~~~~~~~